Insider Trading Policy

 The Approving Persons are under no obligation to approve a transaction submitted for pre-clearance and may determine not to permit a transaction, even if it would not violate the federal securities laws or a specific provision of this policy.
 In certain circumstances, other associates may be asked to clear with an Approving Person all proposed transactions before initiating them.
 The fact that a particular intended trade has been denied pre-clearance should be treated as confidential information and should not be disclosed to any person unless authorized by the Approving Person.

 If a request for pre-clearance is approved, you have three business days to effect the transaction (or, if sooner, before commencement of a quarterly or event-specific blackout period).
-In the case of pre-clearance for a 10b5-1 plan, the 10b5-1 plan must be established within five business days (or, if sooner, before commencement of a quarterly or event-specific blackout period).
-Under no circumstance may a person trade or initiate a 10b5-1 plan while aware of material non-public information about ADP, even if pre-cleared.
-Thus, if you become aware of material non-public information after receiving pre-clearance, but before the trade has been executed or the 10b5-1 plan has been initiated, you must not effect the pre-cleared transaction or initiate the pre-cleared 10b5-1 plan.
+Under no circumstance may a person trade while aware of material non-public information about ADP, even if pre-cleared.
+Thus, if you become aware of material non-public information after receiving pre-clearance, but before the trade has been executed, you must not effect the pre-cleared transaction.

 ADP’s approval of any particular transaction under this pre-clearance procedure does not insulate any Restricted Person from liability under the securities laws.
 Under the law, the ultimate responsibility for determining whether an individual is aware of material non-public information about ADP rests with that individual in all cases.